Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

-:og:title: Giskard Hub - Enterprise Agent Testing - Checks Management :og:description: Create, manage, and deploy custom validation rules and metrics for your LLM agent tests.
-Build specialized testing logic tailored to your business requirements.
+:og:title: Giskard Hub SDK - Checks and Metrics Management :og:description: Create, manage, and deploy custom validation rules and metrics for your LLM agent tests.
+Build specialized testing logic tailored to your business requirements using the Python SDK.

 =========================
 Manage checks and metrics